 Goose: “No no, Mav this is not a good idea.”

 Maverick: “Sorry Goose, but it’s time to buzz the tower.”

-Grown at Long Island, Dale’s dad was a test pilot and “Snort” set a new standard within the naval aviation program becoming the first flight school graduate to be selected for the newly formed F-14 pipeline as explained by Snodgrass himself in the book Grumman F-14 Tomcat Bye-bye, Baby…! :
+Grown up in Long Island, Dale’s dad was a test pilot and “Snort” set a new standard within the naval aviation program becoming the first flight school graduate to be selected for the newly formed F-14 pipeline, as explained by Snodgrass himself in the book Grumman F-14 Tomcat Bye-bye, Baby…! :